hbai98/Dynamic-Network-Algorithm/src/main/java/Algorithms/Graph/HGA/README.md

 Jul 12, 2020 10:59:22 AM Internal.Algorithms.Graph.HGA.HGA logInfo
 INFO: output mapping
 Jul 12, 2020 10:59:22 AM Internal.Algorithms.Graph.HGA.HGA logInfo
-INFO: output matrix
+INFO: output Matrix
 Jul 12, 2020 10:59:22 AM Internal.Algorithms.Graph.HGA.HGA logInfo
 INFO: output scores
 ```

 ### GPU acceleration

-The algorithm is still complicated as updating the matrix with topological information will be tedious.
+The algorithm is still complicated as updating the Matrix with topological information will be tedious.
 The time complexity will be (n*m)^2, for more information on how to implement this method, please visit my blog [here](http://www.haotian.life/2020/07/28/new-feature-gpu-for-hga/).

 ```
 @Test